The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 All students are given an opportunity to consider applying for pursuing an exchange programme either in Year 2 or Year 3 study.
 If it lasts for one semester, the eligible students will be able to finish the Programme within four years.
 If it lasts for two semesters, the eligible ones will need to finish the whole Programme in five years.

-Graduates holding a BSW (Hons) degree are qualified to apply as Registered Social Workers (RSW) in Hong Kong according to the Social Workers Registration Ordinance 1997.
+Graduates holding a Bachelor of Social Work (Hons) degree are qualified to apply as Registered Social Workers (RSW) in Hong Kong according to the Social Workers Registration Ordinance 1997.
 They are eligible to be employed as Assistant Social Work Officers in the Social Welfare Department or non-governmental organisations in Hong Kong.

 A=5**, B=5*, C=5, D=4, E=3